kontena/kontena/docs/references/kontena-yml.md

 ```
 volumes_from:
- - wordpress-%%s
+ - wordpress-%s
 ```

-(`-%%s` will be replaced with container number; for example, the first service container will get volumes from wordpress-1, the second from wordpress-2, etc.)
+(The `-%s` will be replaced with the service instance number; for example, the first service container will get volumes from wordpress-1, the second from wordpress-2, etc.)

 #### logging